gmarkkula/COMMOTIONSFramework/SCPaper/README.md

             * ~~Add support for specifying additional simulation stopping criteria, in the `sc_fitting.SCPaperScenario` and `sc_scenario.SCSimulation` classes etc.~~
             * Add option to keep agent acceleration constant after an agent has exited the conflict space: new init argument `const_acc_after_exit` in `SCSimulation` and `SCAgent`.
         * Make sure to include tests both with and without `oPF`, to see if it is needed for the "pedestrian hesitation and speedup" phenomenon.
-    * Circle back and rerun the deterministic fits, since some of the implementation for the probabilistic fits may have changed these results slightly (see e.g. 2021-11-09 diary notes).
-        * Maybe first on my own computer...?
-        * ...
-And then on a faster computer, with an expanded grid?
-            * Requires restructuring the fitting classes a bit to allow parallel processing of parameterisations within a model variant fit.
         * Run the actual probabilistic fits - probably again in multiple stages with expanding grid.
 * Idea: Test the best model candidates on the Keio or HIKER pedestrian crossing data - without fitting.
 * Optional stuff
     * ~~Parallelisation in `parameter_search.py`?~~